doomjaw87/PowerShell-d00m/README.md

 ## Switch-d00mMouseButton
 My little son is oddly a lefty in a family of right-handed people.
 I wrote this to switch the mouse buttons on the fly so he can get his left-hand groove one with the mouse

+## Enable-d00mFirewallRuleGroup
+This function can enable the remote management-y firewall rule groups on computers